How to make the most of your language holiday

 at least every other Wednesday, notably increases for many students motivation and learning success .

 Take advantage of this opportunity to get a feel for your progress, and to discover your personal strengths and weaknesses.
 Don't miss the chance to talk with your teacher about any corrections you don't understand.

-please visit the page conversation and vocabulary training in German.
+please visit the page conversation and vocabulary training in German

 * These notes are based on our experience, and discussions with students and teachers

 of the TREFFPUNKT German Language Institute - the Intensive German Course specialist for adults and executives.

 The main aim is to give practical guidance for our future students learning German.
 But these tips are valid for all those planning a language course abroad.

 Do you have further tips worth mentioning?
 We would be grateful if you write to: email@example.com